991jo/network_hash_gen/README.md

 If you are missing a hash function, please open an issue.

 # Example

+This example generates a hash with a random salt and a hash with a given seed.
+The first function returns a different hash most of the times while the second one always returns the same hash value.

 ``` python3
 >>> from network_hash_gen.cisco_ios.type_9 import type_9_hash, type_9_hash_seeded